textractor/hugo-mdai-docs/content/_index.md

 This is alpha software.

-### Important Notes

-- This release may contain bugs, limitations, and incomplete features.
+- This documentation and the MDAI software  may contain bugs, limitations, and incomplete features.
 We encourage users to report any issues encountered during testing.
-- The user interface and user experience (UI/UX) may undergo significant improvements in future updates.
+- The user interface and user experience (UI/UX) is undergoing significant improvements.
+Look for major changes in future updates.
 - Features, configurations, and integrations are subject to change based on user feedback and development priorities.
 - Data generated or collected during this alpha phase may not be representative of final production data.